maloan/micro_climate_classification/README_app.md

 ## Overview

 The microclimate prediction application is a tool that predicts the temperature and radiation clusters of new locations.
 This application is made up of several modules and classes that gather and analyze data that has been collected over at least one week.
-It's important to note that the accuracy of the prediction increases with the duration of data collection.
+It is important to note that the accuracy of the prediction increases with the duration of data collection.
 This Python-based application integrates data fetching, processing, and machine learning algorithms to provide clustering of environmental data.
-It's structured with a user-friendly GUI for easy data input and robust backend processing for accurate predictions.
+It is structured with a user-friendly GUI for easy data input and robust backend processing for accurate predictions.

 ## Features

 - **Interface**: Built with Tkinter, the GUI allows for seamless data entry and interaction.
 - **Data Fetching**: Integrates with APIs like Boum API and OpenWeatherMap API for real-time data retrieval.
-- **Advanced Data Processing**: Includes classes for data preprocessing, cleaning, and organizing.
+- **Advanced Data Processing**: Includes data preprocessing, cleaning, and organizing classes.
 - **Cluster Prediction**: Utilizes machine learning models for predicting temperature and radiation clusters.
 - **Informative Cluster Reporting**: Offers detailed insights into the identified clusters, categorizing data effectively.